Lsync/lsync-tests-spring-sharedsess-proxy/README.md

 - let entryApp internally forward request to requestedApp
 - done.

-It doesn't mattes what kind of applications we have - all of them use shared sessions (and information in them) now.
+It doesn't matter what kind of applications we have - all of them use shared sessions (and information in them) now.

 What should be configured